-Our Leadership Team consists of NBLC members dedicated to the continued growth and overall betterment of the Church.
-Of course, we discuss expansion, remodeling, repairs, etc., but we are even more concerned with the spiritual well being of the fellowship, which is oftentimes thought of as the Pastor's job alone within other ministries ~ it's quite the opposite at NBLC!
+Our Leadership Team consists of NBLC members dedicated to the continued growth and overall betterment of the Ministry.
+We discuss expansion and are concerned with the spiritual well being of the fellowship, which is oftentimes thought of as the Apostle's job alone within other ministries ~ it's quite the opposite at NBLC!

-No matter how impressive the Pastor's resume, "it takes a village to raise a child" ~ or in our case, a Church ~ and that is why our Leadership Team is filled with individuals who bring various and diverse strengths to our table.
+No matter how impressive the Apostle's resume, "it takes a village to raise a child" ~ or in our case, a Ministry ~ and that is why our Leadership Team includes individuals who bring various and diverse strengths to our table.

 Effective spiritual teams realize that leadership is not vested by position, but in relationships.
-The Pastor is not threatened by the congregation or by the Church elders, but works with them and uses their influence.
-The Leadership Team sees that the Church views leadership from a family perspective, where relationships form the basis for all decisions.
+The Apostle is not threatened by the congregation or by the Ministry elders, but works with them and uses their influence.
+The Leadership Team sees that the Ministry views leadership from a family perspective, where relationships form the basis for all decisions.
 Paul commends all believers to submit to one another (Eph.
 5:21).
 The term implies that each person within the fellowship (and leadership) voluntarily yields to one another in love.
-Rather than pushing individual agendas through, we are to be willing to set aside our personal desires, needs, and plans for the benefit of the whole and the maintenance of unity within the Church.
+Rather than pushing individual agendas through, we are to be willing to set aside our personal desires, needs, and plans for the benefit of the whole and the maintenance of unity within the Ministry.